Skin cancer

 • Use a hand-held mirror or ask for help from someone else to check hard-to-see areas, such as your back and neck.

-Skin check apps
+Skin check apps (also called melanoma detection apps)

-Treatment options for superficial skin cancers include:
+Treatments for superficial (surface) skin cancers

 Surgery